RSS

 6. How much experience do you have?

 There’s nothing wrong with hiring a home inspector with little experience.
-However, you might have to ask for some references and find out if they have experience in a related field.
+However, you may need to request references and verify their experience in a related field.
 For instance, previous experience in construction, plumbing, electrical, HVAC, or roofing could mitigate some of their inexperience.
 A licensed general contractor or builder with a track record who doesn’t have a home inspection license may also be amply qualified to inspect.

 7. How much will the home inspection cost?

 Since the homebuyer pays for the inspection, you’ll want to clarify the cost and everything it includes.
-A home inspection costs $350 to $600, depending on individual inspectors, the property type, and the location.
+A home inspection costs $350 to $600, depending on the inspector, property type, and location.

 8. Do you reinspect?

-You may be eager to finish the inspection and start planning the move; there will be some instances when a home inspector must return for a second inspection.
-This could happen, for example, if some wood rot needs to be repaired or the seller needs to replace the roof.
-In other words, a reinspection may be needed after the work is complete if something needs to be fixed before the insurance or the loan can move forward.
+You may be eager to finish the inspection and start planning the move, but there will be times when a home inspector must return for a second inspection.
+This could happen, for example, if there is wood rot that needs repair or the seller needs to replace the roof.
+In other words, a reinspection may be required after the work is complete if any issues remain before the insurance or the loan can proceed.

 Some inspectors will return for a fraction of the original cost or charge a second full inspection fee.
-Even though you may not need a reinspection, knowing the expectations in advance is good.
+Even if you don't need a reinspection, knowing the expectations in advance is helpful.

 9. What type of report will you deliver?

-Some home inspectors will give a detailed report with oodles of pictures, which is ideal.
-Pictures will help you visualize precisely what and where the items are in the home and can help homeowners maintain their homes for years down the line.
-If the home inspector doesn’t provide photos or diagrams with the report, it might be more challenging to figure out how to tackle any necessary repairs.
+Some home inspectors will provide a detailed report with numerous pictures, which is ideal.
+Pictures will help you visualize precisely what and where the items are in the home and can help homeowners maintain it for years to come.
+If the home inspector doesn’t include photos or diagrams with the report, it may be more challenging to determine how to address any necessary repairs.
 Ensure you find a home inspector who delivers a detailed written inspection report.

 10. How long will it take to receive the inspection report?

-When a home is under contract, buyers have limited time to complete the inspection and confirm whether the transaction will move forward or not.
-If the home inspector drags their feet on delivering the inspection report, that will shorten the time you have to weigh the items in the report and make a final decision.
+When a home is under contract, buyers have a limited time to complete the inspection and decide whether to proceed with the transaction.
+If the home inspector delays delivering the inspection report, it will reduce the time you have to review it and make a final decision.
 Most inspectors will provide their reports within 24 hours, but discussing this during your interview is a good idea.

 11. Will you answer questions after the inspection?

-Although knowing what to ask a home inspector before the appointment is helpful, homebuyers often have questions after the inspection.
+Although knowing what to ask a home inspector before the appointment is helpful, homebuyers often have questions afterward.
 Communicate clearly with potential inspectors about their availability to answer follow-up questions.
-During your interview, look for someone who is a good communicator and can go over the report in detail, answering all questions in layperson’s terms.
+During your interview, look for a strong communicator who can review the report in detail and answer all questions in plain terms.

 12. Are there any areas you don’t inspect?

-Some inspectors have rigid rules about what they do and do not do during an inspection.
-For example, some inspectors only inspect easily accessible areas and do not move furniture to access certain areas.
-Additionally, some may not inspect the attic or spaces that require crawling or special gear.
+Some inspectors have strict rules about what they can and cannot do during an inspection.
+For example, some inspectors only inspect easily accessible areas and do not move furniture to reach others.
+Additionally, some may not inspect the attic or areas requiring crawling or special equipment.
 In many cases, this isn’t necessary, but finding someone willing to get their hands dirty is ideal to understand the home’s condition thoroughly.

 Questions to Ask During a Home Inspection

-Hopefully, the homebuyers and real estate agents can accompany the inspector as they perform the inspection.
-This can be a fantastic opportunity to get valuable insight from the inspector on the home’s systems, current condition, and how to properly maintain it.
+Hopefully, the homebuyers and real estate agents can accompany the inspector during the inspection.
+This can be a fantastic opportunity to gain valuable insights from the inspector into the home’s systems, current condition, and proper maintenance.
 A home inspector can be a wealth of information, so take advantage of your appointment and remember there are no bad questions to ask in a home inspection!

 13. I don’t know what that means.
 Can you clarify?

 It’s almost a guarantee that the inspector will point out issues in the home that homebuyers (and sometimes realtors!) aren’t familiar with.
-These will be some of the best questions to ask during a home inspection because they are golden opportunities to tap into the advanced knowledge of a good home inspector.
+These are some of the best questions to ask during a home inspection because they offer a valuable opportunity to tap into a skilled home inspector's expertise.
 For example, you can ask the home inspector about the electrical system, the HVAC, or the appliances.
 If you don’t understand what the inspector is talking about, don’t be afraid to ask for clarification.

 14. How’s the condition of the ____?

-Your inspector will examine many key home systems, and it is essential to learn what they discover about each one.
-Even though a professional inspector will likely walk you through these without prompting, be sure to go through each listed home feature to ask about its condition.
+Your inspector will examine many key home systems, and it is essential to understand what they find in each one.
+Even though a professional inspector will likely walk you through these without prompting, be sure to review each listed home feature and ask about its condition.

-• Roof: Knowing the age and condition of the roof is critical to your home inspection, so be sure to ask for this information.
-If it eventually needs to be replaced, it is one of the costliest parts of a home to repair.
+• Roof: Knowing the roof's age and condition is critical to your home inspection, so be sure to ask for this information.
+If it eventually needs replacement, it is one of the most expensive parts of a home to repair.

-• HVAC systems: Similar to the roof, get written details about the age, condition, and life expectancy of the HVAC system.
+• HVAC systems: As with the roof, obtain written documentation of the HVAC system's age, condition, and life expectancy.

 • Electrical system: Ask about the type of wiring in the home, and consider whether it is aluminum or knob and tube.
-Ask if the electrical systems or panels need to be updated and if they’re up to code.
+Ask whether the electrical systems or panels need updating and whether they’re up to code.

 • Plumbing: Ask about the condition of the plumbing and the types of pipes in the home.
-If it’s an older home, ask if polybutylene pipes are present since they were banned after 1995.
+If it’s an older home, ask whether polybutylene pipes are present, as they were banned after 1995.

 • Foundation or structural issues: Structural issues are usually a deal-breaker for home purchases.
-Even if there aren’t any major problems, don’t forget to ask if there is anything concerning in the interior or exterior foundation, like cracks or sloping.
+Even if there are no significant problems, don’t forget to ask whether there are any concerns with the interior or exterior foundation, such as cracks or sloping.

-• Insulation: Ask how well-insulated the home is, which will require the inspector to check the attic.
+• Insulation: Ask how well-insulated the home is; the inspector will need to check the attic.
 This is a red flag if the inspector doesn’t check the attic.

 • Drainage: Ask the inspector about how water drains from the home and whether any areas could be a concern for pooling.